mat-sz/2048/README.md

 <img alt="workflow" src="https://img.shields.io/github/workflow/status/mat-sz/react-letter/Node.js%20CI%20(yarn)">

-A React clone of [2048](https://play2048.co/), using Redux and modern code standards (React Hooks).
+This is a reimplementation of Gabriele Cirulli's excellent [2048](https://play2048.co) game, built with React, Redux and TypeScript.
+Unlike other React-based implementations, only functional components (with hooks) are used here.
+This project doesn't rely on canvas or element refs.
 This project was bootstrapped using the [mat-sz](https://github.com/mat-sz/cra-template-mat-sz) CRA template.

 ## Running/Development